gelanchez/elegoo-electronics-kit/README.md

 # Elegoo electronics kit
-Arduino simple examples to play with using the [Elegoo Electronics Fun Kit - E3](https://www.elegoo.com/download/)
+Arduino simple examples to play with using the [Elegoo Electronics Fun Kit - E3](https://www.elegoo.com/download/).

+List of examples provided:
+- *Serial*.
+Simple serial communication.
+- *Blink*.
+Turns on and off a LED.
+- *RGB_LED*.
+Different colors in a RGB LED.
+- *Digital_inputs*.
+Push buttons changing the state of a LED.
+- *Active_buzzer*.
+Generates a sound with an active buzzer.
+- *Pasive_buzzer*.
+Generates different sounds using a pasive buzzer.
+- *Serial_to_parallel*.
+Drives 8 LEDs using a 74HC595 serial to parallel converter.
+- *Serial_monitor*.
+- *Photocell*.

 ## Usage
 Use the schematics provided by Elegoo, which are based on common examples for new commers.